alloy-rs/core/README.md

-# Rust Ethereum Core
+# Ethers Core

-This repository will hold the core crates at the root of the the Rust Ethereum ecosystem.
+This repository will hold the core crates at the root of the the Ethers-rs ecosystem.
 These types and libraries will be used by revm, reth, ethers, and foundry.